Tips to Avoid Holiday Illnesses and Injuries

 Unfortunately, holiday-related injuries are more common than any of us would like.
 According to an annual report by the U.S. Consumer Product Safety Commission

 - Emergency rooms in America attended 206,400 toy-related injuries in 2018

 - Sadly, 2 children died as a result of their toy-related injury

 - “Ranges or cooktops were involved in 61% of reported home cooking fires, 87% of cooking fire deaths, and 78% of cooking fire injuries.”

 The CPCS.gov admits that there are approximately 200 Christmas decorating-related injuries a day during the holidays.

 Holiday Safety Tips

 Nothing would make us happier than to see all of you happy and healthy spending the Holidays at home.
 While accidents don’t make any exceptions, there are ways to minimize your risk of injury or illness.

-Follow these helpful tips so you can remain injury-free during Christmas, after-Christmas and New Year’s.
+Follow these helpful tips to remain injury-free during Christmas, after Christmas, and New Year’s.